coralogix/terraform-coralogix-aws/examples/firehose-metrics/README.md

 # Firehose Delivery Streams

+To enable metrics, set `enable_metrics` and `enable_cloudwatch_metricstream` to true.
+This will create a firehose delivery stream and a CloudWatch metrics stream.
+Also set `integration_type_metrics` to either 'CloudWatch_Metrics_JSON' or 'CloudWatch_Metrics_OpenTelemetry070' for coralogix to be notified on the format type of metrics streamed.

 ## With the different metrics configurations

-Configuration in this directory creates a firehose delivery stream, and a CloudWatch metrics stream.

 The CloudWatch metrics stream in this example includes both specific namespaces and metric names that are inserted in the list object.
 This is done either through the `include_metric_stream_namespaces` param to list selected namespaces (and all metric_names associated) or a more granular `include_metric_stream_filter` for selected namespaces and metric_names.
 Note: If a filter's list for metric_names is empty`[]`, all related metric_names to the namespace are exported.